Ticks and Prevention

 Larvae and nymph removal

-Due to their small size and large numbers, these can be difficult to remove via the above method.
+Due to their small size and potential for many tiny ticks to bite the same host at the same time, these can be difficult to remove via the above methods.
 Individual removal may not be possible.

 - The NSW Northern Beaches Council advise to “Use a permethrin cream to kill them and then shave them from your skin.”
 Find Permethrin at chemists (NB.
 Permethrin is poisonous to cats and toxic in waterways).